 The other big advantage a short mouse offers is, of course, that it reduces the weight of the mouse.

 The mouse cannot be too short though: you still have to be able to comfortably grip it.
-If the mouse is too short, your fingers will be under a lot of tension as they have to bent unnaturally.
+If the mouse is too short, your fingers will be under a lot of tension as they have to bend unnaturally.

 Of course, for an even further range of motion there is always the option to move your arm back and forth.
 This is just not the first choice of vertical movement in Fingertip Grip.